chiragmca83/copyfile/FileReader/README.md

 $ This project is created using Eclipse IDE
 $ Import project in Eclipse.
 $ Run MyFileReader to run as main application.
-$ FileReaderTest is Junit class, which will test main code without actually hitting FileSystem.
+$ MyFileReaderTest is Junit class, which will test main code without actually hitting FileSystem.

 #Thank you